reverendlovejoy43782/icp-hackathon-24-2/README.md

 # A data layer for the world (v2)
-This is a basic version of a decentralized application built on the Internet Computer.
+This is a basic version of a decentralized application built on the Internet Computer using Rust.
 It creates a geo-information platform that serves as a public good for everyone.

 # Table of Contents